Learning Multi-Agent Coordination through Connectivity-driven Communication: Conclusions

 \section{Conclusions}

 In this work, we have presented a novel approach to deep multi-agent reinforcement learning that models agents as nodes of a state-dependent graph, and uses the overall topology of the graph to facilitate communication and cooperation.
 The inter-agent communication patterns are represented by a connectivity graph that is used to decide which messages should be shared with others, how often, and with whom.
 A key novelty of this approach is represented by the fact that the graph topology is inferred directly from observations and is utilised as an attention mechanism guiding the agents throughout the sequential decision process.
 Unlike other recently proposed architectures that rely on graph convolutional networks to extract features, but we make use of a graph diffusion process to simulate how the information propagates over the communication network and is aggregated.
 Our experimental results on four different environments have demonstrated that, compared to other state-of-the-art baselines, CDC can achieve superior performance on navigation tasks of increasing complexity, and remarkably so when the number of agents increases.
-We have also found that visualising the graphs learnt by the agents can shed some light on the role played by the diffusion process in mediating the communication strategy that ultimately yields highly rewarding policies.
+We have also found that visualising the graphs learnt by the agents can shed some light on the role played by the diffusion process in mediating the communication strategy that ultimately yields highly rewarding policies. { The current LSTM-based critic could potentially be replaced by a graph neural network equipped with an attention mechanism capable of tailoring individual feedback according to the agents' needs.}

 This work represents an initial attempt to leverage well-known graph-theoretical properties in the context of a multi-agent communication strategy, and paves the way for future exploration along related directions.
 For instance, further constraints could be imposed on the graph edges to regulate the overall communication process, e.g. using a notion of flow conservation \cite{jia2019graph}.
 Further investigations could be directed towards the effects of adopting a decentralised critic modelling the communication content together with the agents' state-action values to provide a richer individual feedback.